Visorask/sarotate/README.md

 # SARotate
-For rotating Google service accounts.
+For rotating Google service accounts to bypass bans or any other myriad of reasons.

 ## What is it?
 This script was created with the help (more like written) of 88lex.
-It uses portion of his amazing sasync script.
+It uses portion of his amazing sasync (https://github.com/88lex/sasync) script.
+This was written mainly for CloudBox users but can be utilized by anyone.

-## How to install?
+## Installation
-You can install through git: `git clone git://https://github.com/Visorask/SARotate.git`.

-## If you utilized a script for creating your .json files and you need to rename them to utilize this script.
-Here is a command to batch rename files in a folder to match the script syntax.

-1. `cd your/json/folder`
+1. `cd /opt`

-2. `ls -v | cat -n | while read n f; do mv -n "$f" "$n.json"; done`

-##
+2. `sudo git clone git://https://github.com/Visorask/SARotate.git`

+3. `sudo chown -R user:group SARotate - Run `id` to find your user / group.

+4. `cd SARotate && chmod +x SARotate.sh`

+5. `nano SARotate.sh` Edit the variables to match your settings.
+Save and close.

+6. `cd /opt/SARotate/system`

+7. `nano SARotate.service`

+8. Edit the user / group from `changethis` to your user / group. -Run `id` to find your user / group.

+9. Exit and save the file.

+10. `sudo cp /opt/SARotate/system/SARotate.service /etc/systemd/system/`

+11. `sudo systemctl daemon-reload`

+12. `sudo systemctl enable SARotate.service`

+13. `sudo systemctl start SARotate.service`